cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 We begin by sourcing the ``common_utilities`` file which defined the previously described Tcl procedures.
-Normally it is recommended that you put those procedures in a site config Tcl script and expose them to the modulefiles using the techniques described in the cookbook
+Normally it is recommended that you put those procedures in a site config Tcl script and expose them to the modulefiles using the techniques described in the cookbook :ref:`expose-procs-to-modulefiles`.
-`Expose Procedures and Variables to Modulefiles <expose-procs-to-modulefiles_>`__.
 Even if you opt against that and decide to source a Tcl file, it is recommended to hard code the path.